Compare internet from over 50 providers in our broadband engine.

 - When did it happen?
 1 July 2019.

-Who does it affect?
+- Who does it affect?
 Electricity customers in New South Wales, South East Queensland and South Australia.
 A similar scheme, the Victorian Default Offer, applies in Victoria.

 What is the electricity reference price or Default Market Offer?

-Electricity retailers in New South Wales, South East Queensland and South Australia are also required to advertise their plans against this new reference price, which makes it easier for customers to compare plans from different retailers.
-However, the exact reference price varies depending on where you live.
+Electricity retailers in New South Wales, South East Queensland and South Australia are required to advertise their plans against this maximum or 'reference' price, making it easier for customers to compare plans from different retailers.
+The exact reference price depends on where you live.

 How does it work?

-There are two main elements to the reference price: a price cap and new advertising requirements.
+There are two parts to the reference price: a price cap (the DMO) and new advertising requirements.

 The price cap or maximum price

-The AER has set a price cap for standing offers.
-This means retailers can't charge customers more than the reference price for standing offers.
+The energy regulator has set a price cap for standing offers, meaning retailers can't charge customers more than the reference price for standing offers.

-Keep in mind, the price cap doesn't apply to customers on market offers.
-Market offers often include discounts and special prices and are typically already cheaper than the DMO.
+This price cap doesn't apply to customers on market offers.
+However, market offers often include discounts, special prices and cheaper rates than the DMO.